 Patients were randomized to receive either KEYTRUDA 200 mg every 3 weeks (n=270) or investigator's choice of any of the following chemotherapy regimens all given intravenously every 3 weeks (n=272): paclitaxel 175 mg/m2 (n=90), docetaxel 75 mg/m2 (n=92), or vinflunine 320 mg/m2 (n=90).
 Treatment continued until unacceptable toxicity or disease progression.
 Patients with initial radiographic disease progression could receive additional doses of treatment during confirmation of progression unless disease progression was symptomatic, was rapidly progressive, required urgent intervention, or occurred with a decline in performance status.
 Patients without disease progression could be treated for up to 24 months.
 Assessment of tumor status was performed at 9 weeks after randomization, then every 6 weeks through the first year, followed by every 12 weeks thereafter.
-The major efficacy outcomes were OS and PFS as assessed by BICR per RECIST v1.1.
-Additional efficacy outcome measures were ORR as assessed by BICR per RECIST v1.1.
+The major efficacy outcomes were OS and PFS as assessed by BICR per RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ.
+Additional efficacy outcome measures were ORR as assessed by BICR per RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ, and DoR.

-The study population characteristics were: median age 66 years (range: 26 to 88), 58% age 65 or older; 74% male; 72% White and 23% Asian; 42% with ECOG status of 0 and 56% with ECOG performance status of 1; and 96% M1 disease and 4% M0 disease.
+The study population characteristics were: median age of 66 years (range: 26 to 88), 58% age 65 or older; 74% male; 72% White and 23% Asian; 42% ECOG PS of 0 and 56% ECOG PS of 1; and 96% M1 disease and 4% M0 disease.
 Eighty-seven percent of patients had visceral metastases, including 34% with liver metastases.
 Eighty-six percent had a primary tumor in the lower tract and 14% had a primary tumor in the upper tract.
 Fifteen percent of patients had disease progression following prior platinum-containing neoadjuvant or adjuvant chemotherapy.
 Twenty-one percent had received 2 or more prior systemic regimens in the metastatic setting.
 Seventy-six percent of patients received prior cisplatin, 23% had prior carboplatin, and 1% were treated with other platinum-based regimens.